TGGamer1/Dots/README.md

 - **The user is expected to backup important files beforehand**.

-- The `home/shellconf/alias.fish` and `alias.zsh` file should be edited according to the user's liking, containing `alias`, `functions` and other things to the users liking as they as automatically sourced at every new instense.
+- The `home/shellconf/alias.fish` and `alias.zsh` file should be edited according to the user's liking, containing `alias`, `functions` and other things to the users liking as they as automatically sourced at every new instance.

 - `Oh-My-Zsh` and `Fisher` should be installed by the user prior to running `setup_shell.sh`.